gz/rust-cpuid/README.md

 ## `cpuid` binary

-The `raw-cpuid` ships with a cpuid binary that can be installed to inspect the CPUID instruction on a host system.
+`raw-cpuid` ships with a `cpuid` binary that can be installed to inspect the output of the CPUID instruction on a host system.

 To install, use: